 The NIH Office of Intramural Training and Education has published a guide to selecting a research mentor.

 The Faculty Mentor Program is a two-quarter program that helps UC San Diego undergraduates find research positions with faculty mentors.
 Students receive two quarters of independent study credit, attend training sessions on topics such as how to present at an academic conference and how to write a research paper, and present at the annual FMP Research Symposium.
 All majors and disciplines are welcome.
-For information, please contact Karen Van Ness, program coordinator.
+For information, please contact program coordinator Jessica Davis at firstname.lastname@example.org.

 For NIH Training Grant Directors and Applicants:

-The UC San Diego CTRI Education, Training, and Career Development Program provides consultations regarding incorporating mentoring into your training grants and proposals.
-Please contact the UC San Diego CTRI Education, Training, and Career Development Program for more information.
+The UC San Diego ACTRI Education, Training, and Career Development Program provides consultations regarding incorporating mentoring into your training grants and proposals.
+Please contact the UC San Diego ACTRI Education, Training, and Career Development Program for more information.